Robert Duvall

 Robert Selden Duvall (/duːˈvɔːl/; born January 5, 1931) is an American actor and filmmaker.
-His career spans more than seven decades and he is considered one of the greatest American actors of all time.
-He is the recipient of an Academy Award, four Golden Globe Awards, a BAFTA Award, two Primetime Emmy Awards and a Screen Actors Guild Award.
-Duvall started his career on stage before transitioning to film and television.
+With a career spanning seven decades, he is regarded as one of the greatest actors of all time.
+He has received an Academy Award, a BAFTA Award, four Golden Globe Awards, two Primetime Emmy Awards, and a Screen Actors Guild Award.

-Duvall made his Broadway debut in the play Wait Until Dark in 1966.
-He returned to the stage in David Mamet's play American Buffalo in 1977 earning a Drama Desk Award for Outstanding Actor in a Play nomination.
+Duvall began his career on TV with minor roles in the 1960s on The Defenders, Playhouse 90 and Armstrong Circle Theatre.
+He made his Broadway debut in the play Wait Until Dark in 1966.
+He returned to the stage in David Mamet's play American Buffalo in 1977, earning a Drama Desk Award for Outstanding Actor in a Play nomination.
 He made his feature film acting debut portraying Boo Radley in To Kill a Mockingbird (1962).
-Other early roles include in Captain Newman, M.D.
-(1963), Bullitt (1968), True Grit (1969), M*A*S*H (1970), THX 1138 (1971), Joe Kidd (1972), and Tomorrow (1972), the later of which was developed at The Actors Studio and is his personal favorite.
+Other early roles include Captain Newman, M.D.
+(1963), Bullitt (1968), True Grit (1969), M*A*S*H (1970), THX 1138 (1971), Joe Kidd (1972), and Tomorrow (1972), the last of which was developed at the Actors Studio and is his personal favorite.